I've tackle the reflection for this project in a problem-solution approach as this is helping me to process my thoughts and actions.

-Today I got the idea for the project.
-I was listening Vivaldi's Four Seasons by wooden instruments and suddenly the image of my friend Javier playing this piece with his violin came to my mind and also his Facebook picture of him dressed as a modern violinist.
+About what can it be the unit 7 project?
+Today I got the idea for the project while I was listening Vivaldi's Four Seasons by wooden instruments.
+The image of my friend Javier playing this piece with his violin came to my mind and also his Facebook picture of him dressed as a modern violinist.
+I think I am going to do this project about my friend Javier.

 How can express Javier's love for the music?
 Javier started a romance with music in his childhood.
 There were difficult moments in "the relationship" as violin is one of the most difficult instruments to play and it involves hard-work, but now, in his adulthood he is a successful violinist and Suzuki violin teacher.
 I'd like to celebrate in this project his love for music, and the instrument that let him reach the love: the violin.
 A wedding is the culmination/ celebration of love for human coupes and I was thinking about marring Javier to the music.
 I was thinking about creating a groom garment for Javier.